MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 Demand and supply can carry variant codes and location codes that must be respected when the planning system balances demand and supply.

-The system treats variant and location codes as item dimensions on a sales order line, stock ledger entry, and so on.
+The system treats variant and location codes as item dimensions on a sales order line, inventory ledger entry, and so on.
 Accordingly, it calculates a plan for each combination of variant and location as if the combination were a separate item number.

 Instead of calculating any theoretical combination of variant and location, application calculates only those combinations that actually exist in the database.